LeoLovina/react_practice/Training/React.md

 # props
 - are arguments passed into React components.
 - are passed to components via HTML attributes
-## props.children
-- is a built property.
-- is a reserved name in props
-- it is used to display whatever you include between the opening and closing tags when invoking a component.
 ``` javascript
 <Component name='John' />